sherylm77/SlowFast/README.md

 - examples/inputs: directory containing 4 Social IQ videos
 - examples/inputs/something-something-v2-validation.json: label file containing labels for each video in examples/inputs
 - examples/inputs/something-something-label-types.json: label file containing labels for several SSV2 activities
-- examples/sample_outputs: npy files containing latent vectors for each video in examples/inputs
+- examples/sample_outputs: pk files containing latent vectors and time intervals for each video in examples/inputs

 ## Output
 After running a command (as in the Commands section), you can find a folder called ```output_vecs``` in the folder containing input videos.
 There should be one npy file for each input video.